 Plant Detail - You can get to the Plant Detail screen from the Search Results page described above.
 Details include information on identification, ecology, humans connections, landscape uses and weed management for over 1,000 Colorado plants.
 Some Detail screens also provide images.

 References - Lists the research-based references used to develop the database.

 - How do I get to this application?

-- The direct route to the Colorado Plant Database is its address at http://coloradoplants.jeffco.us.
+- The direct route to the Colorado Plant Database is its address at coloradoplants.jeffco.us.

-- Another way to get here is from the Jefferson County Home Page at www.jeffco.us, select List of Divisions and click on the CSU Extension link.
-Then click on the Colorado Plant Database link.
+- Another way to get here is from the Jefferson County Extension Home Page at www.jeffcoextension.org where you can click on the Colorado Plant Database link.

 - Where does the data come from and how often is it updated?